darrenbiskupphd/RobUST-Boilerplate/README.md

 2. Open Project in Unity
 - Launch Unity Hub
 - Select "Open Project"
-- Navigate to and select the "Darren RobUST Controller" folder
+- Navigate to and select the "Unity RobUST Controller" folder
 3. Load Scene
 - Open the "Robot Controller Scene" in Unity
 4. Configure SteamVR